-A logistics KPI or metric is a performance measurement that is used by logistics managers to track, visualise and optimise all relevant logistic processes in an efficient and transparent way.
+A logistics KPI or metric is a performance measurement that is used by logistics managers to track, visualise and optimise all relevant logistic processes in an efficient way.
 Among others, these measurements refer to transportation, warehouse and supply chain aspects.

 Here is the complete list of the most important logistics KPIs and metrics, that we will discuss in this article in every detail: